kazmerdome/best-ever-golang-starter/readme.md

 In this structure, the actors are divided based on technologies.
 If we focus solely on the database actors, we can see that each database technology has its own folder.
 Within a given technology, we distinguish between definition files and implementation files.
 The definition files always bear the domain name.
 In my example, this is `mongodb.go`.
 These definition files contain a blueprint that we define for ourselves, specifying what we want to do with a given technology in our project.
 This definition may provide less functionality than the package with which we implement it, but that's perfectly fine.
 We can implement the definition files with anything, as long as we indicate the type of implementation somehow in the file and its name.
 In my example, `mongodb.mongodriver.go` is the implementation file because I implemented my definitions with the mongodriver package.
 If I were to use another package, the file name would be different, for example `mongodb.mgo.go` in the case of using the mgo package.
 It's also possible and even recommended to have multiple implementation files simultaneously, especially if we want a smooth transition from an old, outdated, or deprecated package to a new one.

-It's not worth creating a generic interface for a specific actor because we might lose the strength of the particular tool if we try to match it generically.
+It's not worth creating a too generic interface for a specific actor because we might lose the strength of the particular tool if we try to match it generically.
 For example, in the case of databases, we could create a generic interface with methods like GetOne, GetMany, etc., but this would diminish the power of certain databases.

 ### Module / Domain Module: